Seeking Legal Advice: Your Compass in Dispute Resolution

 Entering negotiations with a clear understanding of the legal landscape enhances your ability to advocate for your interests effectively.
 Legal advice can demystify your rights and responsibilities, painting a clear picture of the strengths and weaknesses of your position.
 With accurate information on the applicable legislation, legal principles and the all-important precedents set out in case law, you’re better prepared to negotiate—whether directly with the other party or through structured mediation, such as with the Queensland Small Business Commissioner (QSBC).

-Our mediation services offer a more structured environment wherein a mediator assists both parties in working towards a mutually satisfactory resolution.
+Our mediation service for commercial or retail shop leasing disputes, offers a more structured environment wherein a mediator assists both parties in working towards a mutually satisfactory resolution.
 Yet, it’s the informed groundwork laid out by legal advice that can turn the tides in such settings, ensuring that you’re negotiating from a position of strength.

 How to Secure Legal Advice